-After the 2014 Icelandic Fisheries Exhibition the organisers recognised the need to re-invest in the future of the fishing sector, and this took shape by setting aside ISK2 million for candidates looking to specialise in three different areas at the Icelandic College of Fisheries in Grindavik (Fisktaekniskolinn in Grindavik).
-The Icelandic Fisheries Bursary awards 2017 had been born.
+After the 2014 Icelandic Fisheries Exhibition the organisers recognised the need to re-invest in the future of the fishing sector, and this took shape by setting aside ISK2 million for candidates looking to specialise in 3 different areas at the Icelandic College of Fisheries in Grindavik (Fisktaekniskolinn in Grindavik).
+The Icelandic Fisheries Bursary awards 2017 had been born!

-Hallgrímur Jónsson from Grindavík is specialising in Marel-Processing Techniques, and Jóhanna Sigurlaug Eiríksdóttir is specialising in Quality Control within the fishing sector.
+Hallgrímur Jónsson, 22 years old from Grindavík, is specialising in Marel-Processing Techniques, and Jóhanna Sigurlaug Eiríksdóttir, 30 years old from Sauðárkrókur, is specialising in Quality Control within the fishing sector.

-“I can use the 2017 Icelandic Fisheries Bursary Awards to specialize in my field and it is a great encouragement for me personally and in my studies.
-I’m very grateful to the Icelandic Fisheries Exhibition 2017 for this support and it is truly an unexpected and pleasant motivation,” Hallgrímur Jónsson commented;
+From the presentation, this afternoon, Hallgrímur Jónsson commented; “I can use the 2017 Icelandic Fisheries Bursary Awards to specialize in my field and it is a great encouragement for me personally and in my studies.
+I'm very grateful to the Icelandic Fisheries Exhibition 2017 for this support and it is truly an unexpected and pleasant motivation.”

 The awards were advertised in the latter part of last year, providing candidates with the opportunity to apply for the two ISK 500,000 grants.
 Consideration was given to applicants submitting evidence of their dedication to a career in the fishing industry by furthering their education in the Fisheries College in the spring and autumn term of 2017.